-After being closed for more than a year for renovations, the Eurasian Heritage Gallery will reopen to the public on 22 September 2019.
+After being closed for more than a year for renovations, the Eurasian Heritage Gallery reopened to the public on 22 September 2019.
 Located on the third floor of the Eurasian Association, Singapore’s premises along Ceylon Road, the revamped Eurasian heritage centre consists of three different zones.

 This first gallery introduces the origins of Eurasians.

 As descendants of marriages between Europeans and Asians, Eurasians can trace their lineage back to the ports in the Southeast Asia region where colonial powers such as the British, Dutch and Portuguese settled.

 In Singapore, certain areas such as Waterloo Street and Haig Road soon became more closely associated with the Eurasian community.

 The next section of the Eurasian Heritage Gallery is devoted to personalities from the Eurasian community.
 Among the prominent Eurasians is Benjamin Sheares, Singapore’s President from 1971 till his death in 1981.